chronos-pramantha/orbital-cotwo-web/README.md

 ```
 curl 127.0.0.1:5000/co2/by/polygon -H 'X-Auth-Token: abc' -H 'Content-Type: application/json' -d '{"geometry": {"type": "Polygon", "coordinates": [ [[-18.0, -64.0], [-10.0, -64.0],[-10.0, -72.0], [-18.0, -72.0],[-18.0, -64.0]]]}}'
 ```
-It should return all the points contained in the given geometry (chooose a geometry that actually grab some data from your test sample).
+It should return all the points contained in the given geometry (choose a geometry that actually grab some data from your test sample, or you will have a void response).

 ## Status
 * Refactoring to PostGRE/PostGIS support [DONE]